Imran Khan's party urges IMF to audit Pakistan elections ahead of bailout talks - ExBulletin

 Imran Khan's party urges IMF to audit Pakistan elections ahead of bailout talks

-ISLAMABAD – Jailed former Pakistani Prime Minister Imran Khan's party on Wednesday called on the International Monetary Fund to ensure an audit of the disputed Feb.
-8 elections is carried out before new bailout talks with Islamabad.
+ISLAMABAD (Reuters) – Jailed former Pakistan Prime Minister Imran Khan's party called on the International Monetary Fund on Wednesday to ensure an audit of the disputed Feb.
+8 election is carried out before new bailout talks with Islamabad.

 Pakistan's cash-strapped economy is struggling to stabilize after securing a $3 billion IMF support deal last summer, amid record inflation, a devaluation of the rupee and dwindling foreign exchange reserves.